Updated IZ Ordinance approved by Newton City Council: July 8, 2019

-Since 2017, Newton’s Planning and Development Department has been working to amend the City’s Inclusionary Zoning ordinance to better meet the housing needs of Newton today.
+Between 2017 and June 2019, Newton’s Planning and Development Department worked to amend the City’s Inclusionary Zoning ordinance to better meet the housing needs of Newton today.
 Like many communities in Massachusetts and across the country, Newton strongly values an economically diverse community; within the City’s Zoning Ordinance, the Inclusionary Zoning regulations support this value and require that new residential development includes opportunities for a mix of household incomes.

 Inclusionary Zoning is a popular tool that is used by local governments across the country to leverage private development for the creation of affordable housing.
 While ordinances take many forms, a common structure is to require a percentage of units in a private development be rented or sold at affordable levels to low- and moderate-income households (usually households at or below 80% of the Area Median Income, AMI) - see below for City of Newton Income Limits table.

 One of the ten Priority Actions to come out of Newton’s 2016 Newton Leads 2040 Housing Strategy was a recommendation that the City strengthen its Inclusionary Zoning ordinance in order to realize the greatest public benefit from private development taking place throughout Newton.
 In 2015, Mayor Warren docketed an item to increase the existing 15% minimum Inclusionary Housing provision and since that time staff has been working to amend and strengthen this ordinance to better meet the vast and diverse housing needs of Newton today.

 The Inclusionary Zoning requirement is based on the total number of units proposed for a development and whether it is a rental or ownership project.
 The following tables represent the Amended Inclusionary Zoning requirements, effective August 1, 2019: